389ds/389ds.github.io/docs/389ds/design/openldap2ds.md

 Show the current openldap cookie:

 	ldapsearch -H ldap://127.0.0.1 -b 'dc=example,dc=com' -s base -x  contextCSN
 	# example.com
 	dn: dc=example,dc=com
 	contextCSN: 21000101110148.000000Z#000000#000#000000

-## 389 Proposed Changes to allow openldap compatible syncrepl
+## 389 Changes Required to Allow OpenLDAP Compatible Syncrepl

-Due to OpenLDAP's replication being "whole entry" based, and the details in the syncrepl being very simple, it would be easy to emulate with a small number of changes.
+Due to OpenLDAP's replication being "whole entry" based, and the details in the syncrepl being very simple, it is easy to emulate with a small number of changes.
+This allows a "readonly" OpenLDAP server to exist, however, access control and bind may not work as "expected".
+It may be the case that admins do not wish for this functionality to exist, so OpenLDAP sync is enabled per server.

-If we detect the initial request with a rid= format, we know that we are in openldap provider mode (compared to other sync repl clients that will provide an empty sync cookie).
+If we detect the initial request with a rid= format, and the value syncrepl-allow-openldap=on is set, we know that we are in openldap provider mode (compared to other sync repl clients that will provide an empty sync cookie).

 We can generate an OpenLDAP compatible CSN by converting the changenumber into a timestamp via unix epoch.
 By adding an offset we can guarantee that the CSN's we generate will "always be